wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-quickly.md

 15. <strong>IaC Policies</strong> aim to identify vulnerabilities and logic errors before resources are deployed and thus possibly exposed.

-16. A common policy is to ensure that <a href="#Tags">Tags</a> are included with every resource definition to provide the basis for tracking, billing, disposal, and other aspects.
+16. The most common policy check in IaC is to ensure that <a href="#Tags">Tags</a> are included with every resource so that  billing, disposal, and other aspects of every resource are defined.

     PROTIP: IaC Policies and Policy Definitions should ensure that each Resource in the DEV environment contain at least one Tag for billing.
 In Production, each Resource should be defined with several Tags.

     Automation can make it effortless to follow <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming">naming conventions</a> by constructing Resource names from various elements.

-17. <strong>Policy Definitions</strong> are JSON files that define rules for resources.
+17. <strong>Policy Definitions</strong> are defined in JSON files that define rules for resources.

 18. <strong>Policy Audits</strong>, which do not block access, but alert about compliance.
 Their alerts are among other security events and metrics across all subscriptions in the <strong>Security Center</strong> dashboard.